For the arcade game, see Area 51. For the later First-Person Shooter with the same name, see Area 51 (FPS).

 President Truman: Then we'll have to really land on the Moon!
 Invent NASA and tell them to get off their fannies!

-- The Simpsons: Lisa Simpson, after accidentally getting on bus 22a instead of the 22, finds Area 51.
-Her excitement is squashed, however, when she's told it's actually Area 51-A.
+- The Simpsons: In "Lost Our Lisa", Lisa Simpson, after accidentally getting on bus 22a instead of the 22, finds Area 51.
+Her excitement is squashed, however, when she's told that it's actually Area 51-A.

-- In Zero Dark Thirty, Area 51 is where the helicopters for the raid on Osama bin Laden are being tested.
-Notable in that there is no mention of aliens whatsoever.
-The film is a documentary, so it's obvious why, but still notable.
+- In Zero Dark Thirty, Area 51 is where the stealth helicopters for the raid on Osama bin Laden are being tested.
+Notable in that there is no mention of aliens whatsoever - it's just another wetworks base.

 - In the direct-to-TV William Shatner film Groom Lake, a government official arrives to Area 51 to shut down the facility after the end of the Cold War, laughing that their fake UFO rumors successfully prevented the Russians from discovering the secret aircraft testing that has been really going on there.
 He finds out, though that the base commander is hiding a real-life spaceship and an alien.